Forcing as a computational process: Computing forcing extensions

 It is readily checked that the relation $=_G$ is an equivalence relation and indeed a congruence relation with respect to the relation $\in_G$.
 The forcing extension $M[G]$ can then be presented as the equivalence classes of names $[\sigma]_G$ by the relation $=_G$ with the membership relation induced by $\in_G$.
 This is essentially the Boolean ultrapower manner of constructing the forcing extension, rather than the value recursion method (see \cite{HamkinsSeabold:BooleanUltrapowers} for an account of how these constructions can differ).

 Let us see that the above described process is indeed effective in the $\Delta_0$-diagram.

-\begin{theorem} There is a uniform computable procedure that, given an oracle for the $\Delta_0$-elementary diagram of a model of set theory $\<M,\in^M> \satisfies \ZF$ and a notion of forcing $\P \in M$, computes an $M$-generic filter $G \of \P$ and then computes the atomic diagram of a presentation of the extension $M[G]$.
-Indeed, with this oracle it can decide the $\Delta_0$-elementary diagram of this presentation. \end{theorem}
+\begin{theorem} There is a uniform computable procedure that, given an oracle for the $\Delta_0$-diagram of a model of set theory $\<M,\in^M> \satisfies \ZF$ and a notion of forcing $\P \in M$, decides membership in an $M$-generic filter $G \of \P$ and then computes the atomic diagram of a presentation of the extension $M[G]$.
+Indeed, with this oracle it can decide the $\Delta_0$-diagram of this presentation. \end{theorem}

 \begin{proof} The diagram of the forcing extension $M[G]$ will be in the full forcing language

 with a predicate $\check M$ for the ground model and constants for all the $\P$-names $\sigma$; we denote the class of $\P$-names in $M$ by $M^\P$.
 The class $M^\P$ of $\P$-names was seen in Lemma \ref{lemma:Pnames} to be computable from $\Delta_0(M)$.
 The atomic forcing relations